Greater Akron Baseball Hall of Fame

 The Greater Akron Baseball Hall of Fame was founded in 1981 to recognize former players, coaches, managers, sponsors and umpires who had displayed their talents or generosity in an outstanding manner over the many years of amateur baseball in Akron.

-The organization was called The Greater Akron Class A-AA Baseball League Hall of Fame, and the goal was to honor participants involved in the A, AA and old Industrial leagues in Akron.
+Called The Greater Akron Class A-AA Baseball League Hall of Fame, the goal was to honor participants involved in the A, AA and old Industrial leagues in Akron.
 In August 1984, the leadership voted to change the name of the organization to Greater Akron Baseball Hall of Fame in order to recognize all levels of baseball in the Akron area.